Delighting in God

 There are many ways to do so.
 Prayer, praise, worship, Bible reading.
 The Bible is full of reasons to enjoy God.
 I will focus on one.
 You may have many more to ponder.

 God is awesome in holiness and almighty power.
 We need to let this sink into our minds.
 This truth cannot be overstated.
 We, His creatures, are rebels.
-Yet, He sacrificed His own Son, His dear Son, for us in gracious love.
+Yet, He sacrificed His own Son, His dear Son, in gracious love.
 Jesus, the Lord of glory, stepped into history and took on flesh.
 He lived and experienced what we do in this troubled world.
 Jesus gave Himself by suffering and dying for us, though we are entirely undeserving.
 This kind of love is astounding.
 A holy God was not obligated to treat mankind in any way other than what our sinfulness deserves.
 Despite this, He freely gave us Himself.
 He seeks us out and chooses us in grace.
 What a wonderful Lord we serve.

 I find it not only a joy to enjoy God, it transforms me.
 It changes me.
 My problems might diminish or resolve, but if they do not, they are softened in the sense I am different.
 It eases because God, in the Lord Jesus Christ, is all I need.
 My response to pain and adversity changes from dwelling on the desire for its removal, to abiding in the light of who God is and what He has done for me.